github/docs/content/apps/creating-github-apps/creating-github-apps/using-webhooks-with-github-apps.md

 For an application in production that receives a low volume of webhook traffic, you can host it on any dynamic application server.
 The server-side code for handling the webhook can receive the event, deserialize its JSON payload, and decide what action to take, such as storing the data in a database or calling the {% data variables.product.prodname_dotcom %} API.

 To handle a higher volume of webhook traffic for a large app in production, consider using asynchronous webhook handling on a dedicated server.
 You can achieve this by employing a queue, where the webhook handler pushes data to the queue, and separate processes perform subsequent actions based on the events.
 Additionally, you can use cloud functions such as [Azure Functions](https://azure.microsoft.com/en-us/products/functions/) or [AWS Lambda](https://aws.amazon.com/lambda/) to help scale the app for handling large volumes of webhook events.
-[Hookdeck](https://hookdeck.com) allows for production uses with automatic queuing, retries and alerts.
+[Hookdeck](https://hookdeck.com) also allows for production uses with automatic queuing, retries and alerts.

 ## Securing your webhooks with a webhook secret